openfisca/openfisca-doc/source/coding-the-legislation/35_periods.md

-# Periods and Instants

-A `Period` can be a day, a month, a year, `n` successive days, `n` successive months, `n` successive years or the eternity.
-An `Instant` is a specific day, such as a cutoff date.

-You will mainly use `Period` objects.

-The smallest unit for OpenFisca periods is the **day**.
-Larger periods, like `month` or `year`, are presumed to start on the first day of their first month.

-## Periods in simulations

-In OpenFisca inputs, periods are encoded in strings.
+# Specifying periods

+When you run an OpenFisca simulation to compute a variable, you need to define the period of interest for this variable.

+OpenFisca gives you a convenient string syntax to define periods.

+The general structure is `unit:instant:quantity` (see the [definition of a period](../key-concepts/periodsinstants.md)).
+Some of the structure can be omitted.

 All the valid period formats are referenced in this table:

 | Period format     | Period type     | Example             | Represents                                       | Disambiguation                                                        |
 |-------------------|-----------------|---------------------|--------------------------------------------------|-----------------------------------------------------------------------|